 Numismatic Companies Sell Bullion, But You'd Have to Fight Them to Buy It

 Almost all rare coin dealers have the good stuff – actual bullion – for sale.
-But they can be counted on to try steering you toward their high-premium numismatics, which reward the high-pressure salesmen with fat commissions.
+But they can be counted on to try steering you toward their high-premium numismatics, which rewards the high-pressure salesmen with fat commissions.

 Speculating on numismatic coins is somewhat akin to speculating on artwork.
 Sure, you can make money buying and selling artwork, but it's a specialized field, and if you are thinking of putting serious money into it, you had better make sure you know what you are doing.

-And if you think the U.S. is heading for rough times, do you really think people will be willing increasingly to pony up cash to buy rare coins at many multiples of their intrinsic value?
+And if you think the U.S. is heading for rough times, do you think people will be willing increasingly to pony up the cash to buy rare coins at many multiples of their intrinsic value?